Background pattern

 Spain

-Last review date of this leaflet: January 2021
+Date of the Last Revision of this Prospectus: January 2021

-Detailed and updated information on this medication is available on the website of the Spanish Agency for Medicines and Medical Devices (AEMPS)(AEMPS)http://www.aemps.gob.es/
+Detailed and updated information about this medication is available on the website of the Spanish Agency for Medicines and Health Products (AEMPS) http://www.aemps.gob.es/

 This information is intended only for doctors or healthcare professionals

-Route of administration:
+Route of Administration:

-Rapid bolus administration (over several minutes) may be associated with hypotension (including shock and very rarely, cardiac arrest) as well as histamine responses and maculopapular or erythematous rash (red man syndrome or red neck syndrome).
+Rapid bolus administration (over several minutes) may be associated with hypotension (including shock and, very rarely, cardiac arrest) as well as histamine responses and maculopapular or erythematous rash (red man syndrome or red neck syndrome).

-The frequency of infusion-related reactions (hypotension, erythema, urticaria, and pruritus) increases with concomitant administration of anesthetic agents.
+The frequency of infusion-related reactions (hypotension, flushing, erythema, urticaria, and pruritus) increases with the concomitant administration of anesthetic agents.
 This can be minimized by administering vancomycin by infusion for at least 60 minutes before inducing anesthesia.

 For intravenous administration: